Law - Political Science - Administration

 Program

-Lectures: in-depth constitutional law, general theory of the State.
+Lectures: advanced constitutional law, general theory of the state.

-Seminars: analysis of the constitutional jurisprudence of the ordinary judge, study of the practice of constitutional litigation, reflection on intangible constitutional principles, analysis of the process of drafting judicial decisions, study of federalism...
+Seminars: analysis of constitutional case law from ordinary courts, study of constitutional litigation practices, reflection on intangible constitutional principles, analysis of the judicial decision-making process, study of federalism, etc.

 Read more